ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ::

-    Argument : void
+    Argument : unsigned int image_id
     Return   : int

-This function can be used by the platforms to update/use image information for BL2.
-This function is currently invoked in BL1 before loading BL2, when LOAD\_IMAGE\_V2 is enabled.
+This function can be used by the platforms to update/use image information corresponding to ``image_id``.
+This function is invoked in BL1, both in cold boot and FWU code path, before loading the image.

 Function : bl1\_plat\_handle\_post\_image\_load() [optional]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::

-    Argument : void
+    Argument : unsigned int image_id
     Return   : int

 This function can be used by the platforms to update/use image information
-for BL2.
-This function is currently invoked in BL1 after loading BL2,
+corresponding to ``image_id``.
+This function is invoked in BL1, both in cold
-when LOAD\_IMAGE\_V2 is enabled.
+boot and FWU code path, after loading and authenticating the image.

 Function : bl1\_plat\_fwu\_done() [optional]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~